DylanMeeus/springboot_jwt_blog/_posts/2016-09-22-understanding-angular-2-change-detection.markdown

 ---

 **TL;DR** Angular 2 introduces a reinvented change detection system that drops digest cycles in favor of one-way flow.
-Additionally, it can now be controlled to take most of the framework's performance.
+Additionally, it can now be controlled to take the most of the framework's performance.

 ---

 ## Introduction to change detection
-Angular 2 is somewhere near a final release.
+Angular 2 final was released.
 You've probably heard about some of the important changes due to the major version bump: its completely rewritten core, TypeScript as the language of choice, reinvented forms, RxJS, a completely new router, etc. But in my opinion, the most valuable thing is the redesign of the core change detection system.
 As you may remember, the digest loop performance of AngularJS (aka Angular 1) was the issue.
 Now it's not.

 ### Why do we need it?
 The question is: why do I have to bother?
 Generally, the power of modern JavaScript frameworks works in a similar manner: something changes in the model and makes this change visible in the UI.
 That's where change detection comes in.
 Something has to trigger this propagation to the view.
 As mentioned before, in Angular 1 we had digest loops that checked every single reference that was set to be watched for value changes.
 When Angular found out that everything was stable (no infinite loops, etc.), it propagated changes to the view.
 Although that was not efficient, it worked for a long time.
 Also, the problem was tracking asynchronous events.
 You also probably used `$scope.$apply(...)` if you tried Angular 1.
 To understand why it was needed, let's start from the beginning.

 ### How Javascript works
 JavaScript runtime works on a single threaded engine.
-You've probably heard about stack (also from other programming languages).
+You've probably heard about the stack (also from other programming languages).
 But that's everything that JS is about.
 Let's take the code below:

 ```js
 console.log('Hey')